-An alternate method is to use the following command to find the device file name for the drive, if the NDMP host is running NDMP protocol V3 or later:
+An alternate method is to use the following command to find the device file name for the drive, if the NDMP host is running NDMP tpautoconf -probe ndmp\host name

-tpautoconf -probe ndmp\host\name

-- 6 Click This path is for a Network Attached Storage device. - 7 In the NDMP Host drop-down list, select the name of the NAS filer to which the drive is attached. - 8 Click OK. - 9 Return to the Add a New Drive dialog box and enter the drive information as required.
-Repeat this procedure for each drive that must be added.

-When you are prompted to restart the Media Manager device daemon and all robotic daemons, click Yes.
+- 6 Click This path is for a Network Attached Storage device. - In the NDMP Host drop-down list, select the name of the NAS filer to which the drive is attached. - 8 Click OK. - Return to the Add a New Drive dialog box and enter the drive information as required.
+Repeat this procedure for each drive that must be added. - When you are prompted to restart the Media Manager device daemon and all robotic daemons, click Yes.